Eleanor Roosevelt once said: “Great minds discuss ideas; average minds discuss events; small minds discuss people.”

 The best way to do that, and the most effective way to directly address the crises we now face, irrespective of our “representatives,” is to correct these mistakes and build our systems around the idea of cooperative self-determination.
 Instead of thinking of democracies as constituted in the past, we must instead think about having kids as a way to constitute the democracies we want and deserve in the future.
 We can do so by ensuring every child’s right to a fair start in life, which is the first and overriding human right, and using that right to decentralize and limit human power.
 If we truly believe in government for and by the people, that is the only way to achieve it.

-At Fair Start Movement, we are trying to move systems in that direction by decentralizing the power at the top of what Nobel Laureate Steven Chu called a population pyramid and investing that power in future generations.
+At Having Kids, we are trying to move systems in that direction by decentralizing the power at the top of what Nobel Laureate Steven Chu called a population pyramid and investing that power in future generations.

 Ready to make real change?
 Here are several actions you can take to join the fight to give the people control of their own futures.